oletizi/avi-docs/src/site/certificate-management-integration-for-csr-automation/index.md

 ### Prepare the Script

 The script must use the def certificate_request command.
+The following example could be adapted:
+<pre crayon="false" class="command-line language-bash" data-user="aviuser" data-host="avihost" data-output="1-100" white-space="pre"><code>
+def certificate_request(csr, common_name, args_dict):
+    """
-The following example could be adapted: def certificate_request(csr, common_name, args_dict): """ Check if a token exists that can be used: If not, authenticate against the service with the provided credentials.
+    Check if a token exists that can be used:
+    If not, authenticate against the service with the provided credentials.
     Invoke the certificate request and get back a valid certificate.
+    Inputs:
-Inputs: @csr : Certificate signing request string.
-This is a multi-line string output like what you get from openssl. @common_name: Common name of the subject. @args_dict: Dictionary of the key value pairs from the certificate management profile. """
+      @csr : Certificate signing request string.
+This is a multi-line string output like what you get from openssl.
+      @common_name: Common name of the subject.
+      @args_dict: Dictionary of the key value pairs from the certificate management profile.
+    """
+</code></pre>

 The specific parameter values to be passed to the script are specified within the certificate management profile.